DoSomething/contentful-prototype/docs/content-publishing/pages/README.md

 ## 2. General Page

-The philosophy behind Pages is that they exist as an amalgamation of blocks pieced together to create some a cohesive whole.
-This can be utilized to create a "sub page" for a campaign (Campaign Page), or to create a general independent piece of content (Content Page).
+The philosophy behind Pages is that they exist as an amalgamation of blocks pieced together to create a cohesive whole.
+They can be utilized to create a "sub page" for a campaign (Campaign Page), or to create general independent content (Content Page).
 We shall address both cases:

 ### Campaign Page